-Studies show supplementing with Vitamin D3 (not the D2 in most fortified foods and multivitamins) will increase the ability of our immune systems to ward off colds and flu.
-This is a good thing to know as not only do the highly touted flu vaccines have such a poor record of preventing the year’s anticipated flu virus, these vaccines also still contain mercury, a known danger to our health picture.
+Studies show supplementing with Vitamin D3 (not the D2 in most fortified foods and most multivitamins) will help increase the ability of our immune systems to ward off colds and flu.

 Everyone should take a multivitamin/multimineral every day.
 Studies show that taking multivitamin/multiminerals can repair the microscopic damage done to our DNA by free radicals.

 The longer we live, the more free radical and chronic inflammation damage is done to our DNA and the attached strands called telomeres.
 This damage shortens the telomere strands.
 The shorter the telomere strands the older our biological age.
 The younger our biological age, the more vigorous will be our immune response to age-related chronic disease.
 Pretty cool, huh?